amigavision/amigavision.github.io/docs.md

 ## Custom Scripts

-If you want to run additional scripts on startup, MegaAGS looks for a file named `Saves:custom-startup` on boot and runs it, so if you need to run scripts that will survive upgrades of the main image, this is where to put them.
+If you want to run additional scripts on startup, AmigaVision looks for a file named `Saves:custom-startup` on boot and runs it, so if you need to run scripts that will survive upgrades of the main image, this is where to put them.

 As an example, here's what you would add to `Saves:custom-startup` if you wanted to make changes to screen resolution, colors, pointers or any other Workbench setting copied from `ENV:Sys/` (which is where Workbench settings are stored temporarily) to `Saves:Custom/Prefs-Env/` before rebooting: